kirmani/kirmani/README.md

 ### Hi, I'm Sean 👋

-I'm an AI researcher and entrepreneurial engineer.
-My goal is to make progress towards AGI and to work on long-term research products that make people's lives better.
+I'm an AI research scientist.
+My goal is to make progress towards AGI and to work on long-term research that make people's lives better.

-- 🧠 I'm currently an AI researcher at [Google DeepMind](https://www.deepmind.com/).
+- 🧠 I'm currently an research scientist at [Google DeepMind](https://www.deepmind.com/).
 I do machine learning research in vision, language, and robotics.
-- 🤖 I was previously an early ML engineer at [The Everyday Robot Project](https://x.company/projects/everyday-robots/), which graduated from [X, The Moonshot Factory (formerly Google X)](https://x.company/).
+- 🤖 I was previously an early research engineer at [The Everyday Robot Project](https://x.company/projects/everyday-robots/), which graduated from [X, The Moonshot Factory (formerly Google X)](https://x.company/).
-- 👓 I used to work on augmented reality with [Project Tango](https://en.wikipedia.org/wiki/Tango_(platform)).
 - 🏄 I enjoy California and the many outdoor opportunities that it offers.

 If any of this resonates with you, feel free to [reach out](mailto:sean@kirmani.ai).
 I'd love to chat. 🙂